BrannonSD/CryptHaven/README.md

 ## ✨ Features

 - **🗃️ Multi-Vault Launcher UI**: Select, open, or transform any directory into a media vault from a single Windows GUI launcher.
 - **🔒 Encrypted at Rest**: All media is encrypted using AES-256-GCM with Argon2id key derivation and a DEK/KEK key architecture.
-The running server necessarily holds the active key while a vault is unlocked.
 - **📱 Responsive Local Web Gallery**: Full-screen media viewer with pinch-to-zoom, touch navigation, auto-fading controls, and side-tap zone navigation.
 - **🛡️ Configurable DRM & Download Controls**: Toggle media downloading and saving permissions per vault session directly from the launcher.
 - **🛑 Single-Instance Safeguard**: Windows Mutex enforcement prevents duplicate server instances with a system-modal warning dialog.